GetOccasion/occasion-apidocs/source/includes/_orders.md

-customer | The customer that purchased the order merchant | The merchant that sold this order occurrences | Occurrences of the timeslot that the order was purchased for product | The product that the order is for transactions | Transactions to pay for the order
+customer | The customer that purchased the order merchant | The merchant that sold this order occurrences | Occurrences of the timeslot that the order was purchased for order_items | The items purchased with the order, instead of a product product | The product that the order is for transactions | Transactions to pay for the order